wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 It can stream live to periscope.com.
 And connection to a big battery pack is a must.

+Adobe Premiere can be used for editing 360 videos
+<a target="_blank" href="https://studio.knightlab.com/results/storytelling-layers-on-360-video/how-to-edit-360-video-in-premiere/">*</a>

 <hr />

 ## More about Salesforce #